mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_best_practices.rst

    cd ~/ros2_tutorials_preamble/python
    mkdir tests

-Then, we create a file named :file:`test_minimalist_class.py` with the contents below and add it to the :file:`tests` folder.
+Then, we create a file named :file:`test_minimalist_class.py` with the contents below in the :file:`tests` folder.

 .. note::